 Not really known to be troubled by pests and diseases and it is resistant to the psyllid that other lilly pillies are troubled by.

 Lives in habitat unlikely to burn.
 Likely has an ability to reshoot from buds in trunk and stems as well as suckering growth if damage or burnt.

 Syzygium is a large genus of over 1000 species (placing it in the Top-20 most diverse genera of the world); found in Africa, Asia, the wider Pacific and Australia.
 Australia has about 52 species, 47 species of which are endemic, occurring in New South Wales, Queensland, Northern Territory and Western Australia.
 NSW currently has 9 species.
 1 species is endemic to Lord Howe Island.

 Syzygium – from the Greek syzygos (σύζυγος) or syzygy (σύζυγi) which means “husband” or “wife” or “spouse”, basically referring to “joined”.
 It reportedly may refer to some species having leaf bases joined together (as in some Caribbean species); a trait it seems doesn’t really apply to Australian species.
 Or, may apply to the consistent paired opposite leaves and/or branching pattern.

-luehmannii – named in honour of Johann George Luehmann (1843-1904) a German who came to Australia and was assistant botanist to Ferdinand von Mueller and became the Victorian Government botanist after him.
+luehmannii – named in honour of Johann George Luehmann (1843-1904), a German who came to Australia assisting botanist Ferdinand von Mueller and, who succeded him as Victorian Government botanist.

 This species is not considered to be at risk of extinction in the wild.